Beliavsky/Fortran-tools-on-GitHub/README.md

 [flang](https://github.com/flang-compiler/flang): flang (also known as "Classic Flang") is an out-of-tree Fortran compiler targeting LLVM.
 It is an open-sourced version of pgfortran, a commercial Fortran compiler from PGI/NVIDIA

+[fortran-ios](https://github.com/ColdGrub1384/fortran-ios): script that acts like a Fortran compiler that uses Flang to build sources for iOS arm64, by Emma Cold

 [Fortran kernel for Jupyter with Coarray support](https://github.com/sourceryinstitute/jupyter-CAF-kernel): from sourceryinstitute

 [gfortran-for-macOS](https://github.com/fxcoudert/gfortran-for-macOS): gfortran for macOS Intel, by fxcoudert.
 Gfortran installation on various platforms is discussed at [fortran-lang](https://fortran-lang.org/learn/os_setup/install_gfortran).